BRIDGES AND HIGHWAYS

 2015 - 2016

 KBA provided construction management and inspection services to upgrade the 98th Avenue NE Bridge (Forbes Creek Bridge) for seismic survivability.
-The project improves the stability of the bridge during significant seismic events, and provides emergency service accessibility and general transportation connectivity.
+The project improved the stability of the bridge during significant seismic events, and provided emergency service accessibility and general transportation connectivity.
 Specific work included bridge column coring, wetland and in-stream work, clearing and grading, and traffic control.
 The project was funded by a federal highways grant approved by WSDOT.

 NW Dogwood Bridge Replacement